Removal of Tax Lien

 Offers to Settle for Less than the Amount Owed

-Use Bankruptcy to Lower or Completely Eliminate Your Tax Debt
+Use Bankruptcy to Lower or Completely Eliminate Your Tax Payment

 Bankruptcy law allows for forgiveness of some taxes.
 The relief available is based upon when the tax return was filed and when the tax return was due.
 There are situations where all of your back taxes can be discharged in bankruptcy.
 Call 913-642-2240 for an appointment with Mr. Wiesner to discuss delinquent taxes.